azim-abdool/teaching-portfolio/index.md

 # Welcome

 I am **Azim Abdool**, an Assistant Lecturer in the Department of Electrical and Computer Engineering at The University of the West Indies, St. Augustine.
-With over 15 years of experience in teaching, supervision, and curriculum development, I specialise in embedded systems, programming, and digital design education.
+With over 15 years of experience (since 2006) in teaching, supervision, and curriculum development, I specialise in embedded systems, programming, and digital design education.
+I also actively research sustainable and affective embedded systems as the Principal Investigator of the Sustainable Embedded and Micro-Intelligence (SEMI) Lab as part of the AI Innovation Centre at The UWI.

-My approach to teaching blends academic rigor with empathy.
-I design courses and labs that not only challenge students intellectually but also recognize the emotional and motivational factors that influence learning.
+My approach to teaching blends academic rigour with empathy.
+I design courses and labs that not only challenge students intellectually but also recognise the emotional and motivational factors that influence learning.
 My goal is to foster confidence in every student I teach.
 ➡️ Learn more about my [teaching philosophy](philosophy).

-I have contributed to the development of over a dozen new courses and a myriad of lab experiences, and have mentored students for national and international innovation competitions. ➡️ Learn more about the [courses](courses) that I teach and [curriculum](curriculum) I have developed.
+I have contributed to the development of over a dozen new courses and numerous lab experiences, and have mentored students in national and international innovation competitions. ➡️ Learn more about the [courses](courses) that I teach and [curriculum](curriculum) I have developed.

 I am a co-founder of [Fasove](https://fasove.com/), a Caribbean tech startup.
 My current education-based research explores ways to integrate emotional preparedness and neurodiverse learning principles into engineering education.
 I believe that great teaching begins with trust and context — and that meaningful learning happens when students feel seen, supported, and inspired. ➡️ See more in the [Scholarship of Teaching and Learning](sotl) section.